Animal Heath, World Trade, and Food Safety (OIE): Challenges and Opportunities

 [FSC 817, Section 730]

-WELCOME to the preview of the Animal Heath, World Trade, and Food Safety [OIE - World Organisation for Animal Health] course.
-This is a 3-credits, graduate or undergraduate level, Internet-based, college course offered by Michigan State University.
+WELCOME to the preview of the Animal Heath, World Trade, and Food Safety [OIE, World Organisation for Animal Health] course.
+This is a 3-credit, graduate level, Internet-based, college course offered by Michigan State University.
 This course is designed for anyone interested in the global animal health situation and its relationship to international trade in animals and animal products.

 This course is one in a series of Internet-based, food law courses comprising our International Food Law Certificate Program at Michigan State University.

 The Lead Instructor for this course is Dr. Scott Haskell.
-He is joined by a number of distinguished guest instructors from the OIE (World Organisation for Animal Health), the World Trade Organization (WTO), The World Bank, former Chief Veterinary Officers and other highly qualified experts from government services and academia.
 There is also a Course Manager, Mary Anne Verleger, who will be your primary contact throughout the course and will be available to help with any and all concerns regarding this course.

 The objective of this course is to familiarize students with the history, development and workings of the OIE, with particular emphasis on its role as the organization responsible for setting international standards for animal health and zoonoses, and attention to its new mandates for animal welfare and food safety.

 The development of new standards and the revision of existing standards in the OIE Codes and Manuals are tasks for one of the OIE Specialist Commissions.
 The OIE Terrestrial Animal Health Code and the Aquatic Animal Health Code contain standards, guidelines and recommendations designed to prevent the introduction of infectious agents and diseases pathogenic to animals and humans into the importing country during trade in animals, animal genetic material and animal products.